On the $h$-majority dynamics with many opinions: Overview of our analysis and technical challenges

 Finally, for \(i \neq j \in [k]\), we define \(\WW_{i,j} = \WW_i \cup \WW_j\), $\winstrict{i,j} = \winstrict{i} \cup \WW_{j,\text{strict}}$, and \(\winties{i,j} = \winties{i} \cup \WW_{j,\text{ties}}\). \end{definition}

 Clearly, \(\winstrict{i} \subseteq \WW_i \subseteq \winties{i}\) and \(\winstrict{i,j} \subseteq \WW_{i,j} \subseteq \winties{i,j}\).
 The idea is to perform a conditional analysis: if we condition on \(\WW_{1,2}\), then we already know that either \(X_1\) or \(X_2\) win at the next round.
-However, we do not quite get that the conditional random variable \((X_1 \mid \WW_{1,2})\) is some binomial random variable and at the same time \((X_2 \mid \WW_{1,2})\) counts the number of failures of \((X_1 \mid \WW_{1,2})\).
-The whole \cref{subsection:reduce2opinions} presents the analytical effort to demonstrate that, in practice, we can get some result that is similar to \cref{lemma:from_lemma_9}, and is quite technical and involved, with ad-hoc results that are needed for this adaptation.
+However, we do not quite get that the conditional random variable \((X_1 \mid \WW_{1,2})\) is a binomial one.
+At the same time, it is not true that \((X_2 \mid \WW_{1,2})\) counts the number of failures of \((X_1 \mid \WW_{1,2})\).
+The whole \cref{subsection:reduce2opinions} presents the analytical effort to demonstrate that, in practice, we can get some result that is similar to \cref{lemma:from_lemma_9}.
+The section is quite technical and involved, with ad-hoc results that are needed for this adaptation.
 We stress that we actually use, as conditional event, the event \(\winstrict{1,2}\).
 The reason being that (as we show in \cref{lemma:difference_maj_is_difference_comparison})

-while the equality is not true if instead of \(\winstrict{1,2}\) we use \(\WW_{1,2}\), because we need to take into account ties.
+while the equality is not true if instead of \(\winstrict{1,2}\) we use \(\WW_{1,2}\), because we need to take ties into account.
 Observe that \cref{eq:prelim:nice-diff} gives a formula that resembles the one that is estimated in \cref{lemma:from_lemma_9}.